ddennis/Typescript-browserify-npm/README.md

 	}

-This project contains a simple example of a npm module called party-people, the module can be found in the node_modules folder.
+Here is the complete 'party-people' npm module, which is included in the node_modules folder, as an example.

 	exports.aretha = function () {
 		  var vm     = this